-The Graphical User Interface:
+4.3: The Graphical User Interface:

-Figure 2: The GUI developed to allow easy use and monitoring of the above detailed algorithm.

-4Above is a screenshot of the Graphical User Interface developed in MATLAB R2017B’s graphical user interface development environment (guide).
+Figure 4 is a screenshot of the Graphical User Interface developed in MATLAB R2017B’s graphical user interface development environment (guide).
 In the lower right corner is the differenced range profile generated using code listed above.
 In the upper right corner is the plot of the FFT performed on the movement data gathered over time.
 In the upper left corner is the control panel, where the user inputs the number of measurements required (if known), the resolution of the FFT desired (which impacts both the accuracy of the measurement and the time taken for a single measurement), the maximum duration for the entire test in minutes and a checkbox which will allow the algorithm to run continuously for a maximum time entered in the maximum duration variable.
-Also, in the control panel is the output terminals for both the respiration and heartrate measurements.4
+Also, in the control panel is the output terminals for both the respiration and heartrate measurements.

+Figure 4: The GUI developed to allow easy use and monitoring of the above detailed algorithm.

-Action Plan:
+5: Action Plan: